Quick CV Dropoff

-Whether you are applying for a job directly or through a third party such as a recruitment agency its commonly recognised that details of referee’s can be requested from the applicants.
+Whether you are applying for a job directly or through a third party such as a recruitment agency, it is commonly recognized that details of referees can be requested from the applicants.
 There is no need to include details of referees at the end of your CV.

 "Should my CV include my photograph?"

-Even though we live in the modern day of social media such as Instagram and LinkedIn which gives access to someone’s photo at a lick of button it is widely uncommon in many professional industries such as HR, IT and Finance to include a photograph on your CV although some industries may in fact welcome this.
-If you are applying via a recruitment consultancy you may want to check with them.
+Even though we live in the modern day of social media such as Instagram and LinkedIn which gives access to someone’s photo at a click of a button, it is widely uncommon in many professional industries such as HR, IT, and Finance to include a photograph on your CV, although some industries may, in fact, welcome this.
+If you are applying via a recruitment consultancy, you may want to check with them.